darikoneil/Pat-Map/README.md

 ### Changelog:
+    12/22/2021: Pushed working draft of ensemble panel of analysis GUI
+    12/22/2021: Added function for analysis of complete model prediction performance
+    12/22/2021: Added function for evaluation of ensembles
     12/16/2021: Fixed bug in tensor reshaping during identify ensembles 12/14/2021: Pushed new parameters and identify motifs function 12/14/2021: Pushed new compilation of GLMNet to fix crash to desktop issues when using Matlab 2020b